9oelM/decode-starknet-calldata/README.md

 # decode-starknet-calldata

-Decode Starknet calldata in Rust
+A small utility to decode Starknet's transaction calldata in Rust.